drugis/addis-core/docs/design/index.md

 #### Collaboration ####

 The basic model for collaboration builds on the ability to reason about versions of RDF graphs and the differences between those versions (as discussed in the Section 3.2.3).
-Because every version of a graph has a unique identifier, even when changes are made by another person than the original author, the version history can correctly refer back to the previous versions by the original author.
+Because every version of a graph has a unique identifier, even when changes are made by another person than the original author, the version history can correctly refer back to the previous versions by the original author (F2.5).
-This enables a very general model for collaboration where users can decide whether or not to include changes made by others in their own dataset.
+This enables a very general model for collaboration where users can decide whether or not to include changes made by others in their own dataset (F5.1, F5.2, F5.5).
-Moreover, users are asked to accompany every version with a short message that explains the intention and reasoning behind their changes, this creates a venue for discussion.
+Moreover, users are asked to accompany every version with a short message that explains the intention and reasoning behind their changes, this creates a venue for discussion (F5.6).
-This will be expanded further to allow others to comment on specific versions, e.g. to respond to the reasoning by the version author or to point out a mistake.
+This will be expanded further to allow others to comment on specific versions, e.g. to respond to the reasoning by the version author or to point out a mistake (F5.6).

 Selectively applying specific sets of changes to an extraction is not trivial, and not always possible.
 The paper referenced above (Auer and Herre, 2007) outlines a possible approach, and further implementation details can be taken from source control systems such as Git.

 Other methods for collaboration would build on top of this system.
 For example, a group of researchers could work to build a curated dataset of depression trials by constantly monitoring the database for changes and additions to those trials and vetting them before they become part of the curated dataset.
-Rules for systematic review projects (e.g. double data entry) could also be implemented on top of this system, either through human intervention or by the application of an automated ruleset.
+Rules for systematic review projects (e.g. double data entry) could also be implemented on top of this system, either through human intervention or by the application of an automated ruleset (F5.3, F5.4).

 #### Authentication ####

-The [OAuth 2.0](http://oauth.net/2/), an open industry standard specification for authentication on the internet, will be used to authenticate users for ADDIS 2.
+The [OAuth 2.0](http://oauth.net/2/), an open industry standard specification for authentication on the internet, will be used to authenticate users for ADDIS 2 (F2.1).
 Our preferred authentication provider will be [ORCiD](http://orcid.org), the open researcher and contributor ID, which is currently emerging as the de facto standard in scientific publishing.
 It has been adopted by most major publishers as well as a number of funding bodies and universities, among others.
 This will not only enable us to authenticate researchers, but also to automatically link their profiles to their scientific track record.

-In addition, because OAuth is an open standard, it should also allow straightforward integration with other authentication providers, e.g. in-house systems.
+In addition, because OAuth is an open standard, it should also allow straightforward integration with other authentication providers, e.g. in-house systems (F6.1).

 ### Prototypes ###